Kaiyali/SoccerGame/README.md

 ```
-This way was changed later on to improve the overall feel of the game as well as to easy developement [look at Movement Issues](https://github.com/Xpliot/SoccerGame/blob/main/Issues(Testing).md) to understand farther more about this problem.
+This way was changed later to improve the game's overall feel and to quickly develop a [look at Movement Issues](https://github.com/Xpliot/SoccerGame/blob/main/Issues(Testing).md) to understand this problem.

 ### Step Two - Physics

-The following step was the most complex step I had to encount which is applying 2d physics.
-[Collision](https://github.com/Xpliot/SoccerGame/blob/main/Issues) and the slowing effects of the players after being launched is what I categorised as "physics" in my game.
+The following step was the most complex step I had to count: applying 2d physics.
+[Collision] (https://github.com/Xpliot/SoccerGame/blob/main/Issues) and the slowing effects of the players after being launched are what I categorized as "physics" in my game.

 ``` processing
  // checks if the two players have collided with one another via their corrodinate/positions by returning if it is true or false